helm/charts/stable/influxdb/README.md

 Make sure to uncomment or configure the job settings after enabling it.
 If a password is not set, a random password will be generated.

+Alternatively, if `.Values.setDefaultUser.user.existingSecret` is set the user and password are obtained from an existing Secret, the expected keys are `influxdb-user` and `influxdb-password`.
+Use this variable  if you need to check in the `values.yaml` in a repository to avoid exposing your secrets.

 ## Upgrading

 ### From < 1.0.0 To >= 1.0.0